-But as building sites have become more plug-and-play propositions, site-built sawhorses have pretty much taken a back seat to ready-made alternatives.
-Sawhorses are still useful, though far less essential than they used to be.
-That’s too bad in one way, though it’s hard to argue with the performance of some of the new alternatives Here’s a look at two portable workstations that have earned a regular place in my life.
+But as the build world has become more of a plug-and-play propositions, site-built sawhorses have pretty much taken a back seat to ready-made alternatives.
+Sawhorses are still useful, and I currently have about a dozen that I’ve built and use.
+That said, it’s hard to argue with the performance of some of the new alternatives.
+Here’s a look at two portable workstations that have earned a regular place in my life.

 Triton Super Jaws

-The 45 lbs.
-Super Jaws has no trouble supporting this old-time wooden sawhorse solidly, as you can see.
-Despite unbalanced loads like this one, the three-legged design remains stable on uneven surfaces.
+As you can see, the 45 lbs.
+Super Jaws has no trouble supporting this old-time wooden sawhorse solidly.
+Despite unbalanced loads like this, the three-legged design remains stable on uneven surfaces.
 That makes it useful for planing doors, supporting stationary machines bolted to interchangeable wooden bases, and for cutting materials with hand-held saws.
 I use my Super Jaws most often for metal fabrication and welding.
 With practice you can fold the unit up in about half a minute when you’re done work.
 The yellow and brown epoxy-powder coating is tougher than paint, and the corrosion-resistant nuts and bolts really are rust-proof.

-Clamping action happens via a foot-operated pedal that works through a mechanism generating anything from light pressure to more than 2000 lbs. of clamping force at the urethane-padded jaw faces.
+Clamping action happens via a foot-operated pedal.
+It works through a mechanism generating anything from light pressure to more than 2000 lbs. of clamping force at the urethane-padded jaw faces.
 Operation is faster than thread-driven mechanisms, with jaws locking automatically as foot-pressure is released.

-I did have some mechanical trouble with the locking system on my Super Jaws when I first started using it in the late 1990s, but repaired it easily on-site with a centre-punch and hammer.
+I did have some mechanical trouble with the locking system on one of several Super Jaws I own when I first started using it in the late 1990s, but repaired it easily on-site with a centre-punch and hammer.
+It’s been completely reliable since then.
 Besides the fact that the jaws open as wide as 35 inches, operation of the tool is quick and easy because the design makes use of both your upper and lower body, something no other workstation I’ve seen does as well.
-You’ll find Super Jaws at Home Depot and Amazon.
+You’ll find Super Jaws at Amazon.

 Workmate Router Table

 Do you have a router?
-This shop-built idea helps any router reach full potential.
+The shop-built idea above helps any router reach full potential.
 It supports the router for operations like milling molding, rounding the edges of small parts, and cutting dado and rabbet grooves.
 But full-size router tables can be heavy, awkward to transport and expensive.
 That’s where my home made router table top comes in.
-That’s me to the left using it in the late 1990s.